-According to them a couple can get married with some paperworks done as it is only a matter of contract.
+According to them, a couple can get married with some paperwork done as it is only a matter of contract.
 If this is the only understanding of marriage to them, then, that marriage will not be a sacred thing.

 Although in such a marriage, there is commitment, there is betrayal as well.
 Setting a moral ground to keep the commitment sounds weaker than the commitment of people who get married only for Allah’s pleasure.
 They cannot cheat knowing the fact that Allah is watching, and there will be consequences in both worldly life and hereafter.

-Do not get me wrong, people that are not religious, who do agree with the ‘Sanctity of Marriage’ thing, their married lives also last.
-But if you look at the percentage of them getting divorced or cheating their spouses, this category of people are much larger in numbers.
+Do not get me wrong, people who are not religious, who do agree with the ‘Sanctity of Marriage’ thing, their married lives also last.
+But if you look at the percentage of them getting divorced or cheating on their spouses, this category of people is much larger in numbers.

-On the other hand, people who consider marriage as sanctity, their percentage of cheating and getting divorced is quite low compared to the people who consider marriage only as a contract and commitment.
+On the other hand, for people who consider marriage a sanctity, their percentage of cheating and getting divorced is quite low compared to the people who consider marriage only as a contract and commitment.

 In summary, the sanctity of marriage between a man and a woman secures marital bonding even better, and the commitment here is much stronger as doing anything haram, the person has to hold accountability for him/herself to Allah SWT in the hereafter.